natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.2
 ~~~~~~~~~~~

-Request user to enter an IP network in format: ``10.1.1.0/24``
+Ask the user to enter the IP network in the format: ``10.1.1.0/24``.

-Then display network and mask information in this format:
+Then print information about the network and mask in this format:

 ::